FareedKhanGithub/Calculating-Polynomials/README.md

 #Results
-	The results should show this
+	The results should look like this

 	input
 	The values of the vector u are --  2 4 1